tedee-com/tedee-api-doc/docs/source/howtos/share-device.rst

 Update existing share
 ----------------------------
-To update share you need to have shareId, you get it when you create share with success or you can simply use endpoint to get all share for device :doc:`Get all shares <../endpoints/deviceshare/get-all>`.
+To update share you need to have shareId, which you get when create share with success or you can simply use endpoint to get all share for device :doc:`Get all shares <../endpoints/deviceshare/get-all>`.
-When you have complete info you can send request :doc:`Update share <../endpoints/deviceshare/update>` to update share.
+When you have complete information you can send request :doc:`Update share <../endpoints/deviceshare/update>` to update share.

-**Sample Request**
+**Sample request**

 .. code-block:: sh